Manuel I Komnenos: Seljuk Turks

-Manuel’s father John II Komnenos had kept the Sultanate of Rum in check and within the Byzantine orbit, although the sultan Mas’ud had become increasingly assertive in the second half of the 1130s.
+Manuel's father John II Komnenos had kept the Sultanate of Rum in check and within the Byzantine orbit, although the sultan Mas'ud had become increasingly assertive in the second half of the 1130s.
 Manuel had engaged in a punitive expedition against Konya in 1146 to secure his position as John's successor among the aristocrats and army.
 The accession of Kilij Arslan II to the sultanate in 1156 did not technically change the state of Seljuk submission to the empire, although in practice the new sultan was untried and had yet to come to any agreement with Manuel.
-Conflict came in 1159.
-In 1158 Manuel had gone to Antioch.
-In spring 1159, news of conspiracies in the capital reached the emperor and he decided he had to return.
-Manuel either had to traverse mountainous Isauria to get back, or pass through the Sultanate.
-Manuel sought permission to bring his army back via the faster route through Turkish territory, but Kilij Arslan denied it.
-Manuel’s army made the march anyway, intending to accomplish two goals at once: re-assert nominal lordship over the sultanate, and return to Constantinople via the faster, easier route.
-The Turks were taken by surprise, but by the time the army reached the border area around Kotyaion, they were prepared and attacked Manuel’s column.
+In spring 1159, news of conspiracies in the capital reached the emperor and he decided he had to return from Antioch, seeking to take the fastest route through Turk territory but Arslan denied it.
+Manuel's army made the march anyway, intending to accomplish two goals at once: re-assert nominal lordship over the sultanate, and return to Constantinople via the faster, easier route.
+The Turks were taken by surprise, but by the time the army reached the border area around Kotyaion, they were prepared and attacked Manuel's column.
 The scale of the attack is impossible to determine, but it was at least significant enough that Manuel felt the need to avenge it.
 Kilij Arslan dispatched ambassadors to make peace but Manuel rebuffed them and personally led two raids against the Sultanate.
-The sultan then escalated the conflict by sacking Laodikeia, a key communications hub in the upper Maender valley.
-Manuel prepared a major campaign to take Konya, and John Kontostephanos was dispatched to raise troops from Cilicia and a nominal contingent from the crusader states.
+The sultan then escalated the conflict by sacking Laodikeia, a key communications hub in the upper Meander valley.
+Manuel prepared a major campaign to take Seljuk capital Ikonion (Konya), and John Kontostephanos was dispatched to raise troops from Cilicia and a nominal contingent from the crusader states.
 Kontostephanos led these troops against the Sultanate from the south and won a victory.
-Preferring to leave a compliant Sultanate on the plateau rather than administer it directly, Manuel called off the campaign against Konya and in either 1160 or 1161 Kilij Arslan came to Constantinople to do homage and secure the peace.
+Preferring to leave a compliant Sultanate on the plateau rather than administer it directly, Manuel called off the campaign against Ikonion and in either 1160 or 1161 Arslan came to Constantinople to pay homage and secure peace.